IntroQG-2017/Exercise-13/README.md

 5. Lastly, reset the initial temperature gradient to 10°C/km.
 Increase the number of temperature calculations to plot from 1 to 5 and run the thermal model.
 Save this plot and insert it at the end of this document. **In your opinion, is it helpful to see the temperature calculations at different times?**

 ## Predicting thermochronometer ages
-Thermochronometers record the time since a rock or mineral was at a given temperature (closure temperature) in the Earth.
+Thermochronometers record the time since a rock or mineral was at a certain temperature (the closure temperature) in the Earth.
-Above, we have calculated temperature solutions assuming 1-D vertical advection of rock.
+Above, we have calculated temperature solutions assuming 1-D vertical advection of the crust.
-Here, we will track rocks through the thermal field with time and use their recorded thermal history to predict thermochronometer ages.
+Here, we will track a parcel of rock through the temperature field as it is advected toward the surface and use the recorded temperature history to predict thermochronometer ages.
 The key to understanding what is done here is to understand that we will be simulating the position of a parcel of rock at depth in the earth, and at each time step the position of the rock parcel will be moved upward according to the length of the time step multiplied by the advection velocity.
 In mathematical terms, this relationship is

 ![Equation 3](Images/Equation3.png)<br/> *Equation 3.
 Equation for calculating rock particle depth as a function of time.*

-Thus, we will track a parcel of rock from some depth in the model at time *t*=0 to the surface when the simulation is complete at 0 Ma.
+Thus, we will track a parcel of rock from some depth in the model at the start of the temperature calculation to its final location at the surface when the simulation is complete at 0 Ma.
-At each depth position, the temperature of the parcel of rock will be recorded, which will allow the thermal history of the rock parcel to be used to predict different thermochronometer ages.
+At each depth, the temperature of the parcel of rock will be stored, which will allow the cooling in the temperature history of the rock parcel to be used to predict different thermochronometer ages.
-We will consider the apatite (U-Th)/He, zircon (U-Th)/He and muscovite <sup>40</sup>Ar/<sup>39</sup>Ar thermochronometers that were presented briefly in lecture.
+We will consider the apatite (U-Th)/He, zircon (U-Th)/He, and muscovite <sup>40</sup>Ar/<sup>39</sup>Ar thermochronometers that were presented briefly in lecture.

 Thermochronometer closure temperatures will be predicted using Dodson's method, which was also discussed briefly in lecture.
 According to Dodson's method, the closure temperature *T*<sub>c</sub> of a thermochronometer is